 Python 2.7 support is relatively new and the bugs are still being worked out.
 I'm unsure what may need to be done to install tkinter for Python 2.7.
-Will update this readme when more info is available sudo apt install python-pip sudo apt install python-tkinter
+Will update this readme when more info is available sudo apt install python-tkinter '''